faisalakb/TodoList/README.md

 - Enter button to be able to add todo's.
 - Use import, export, modules to simplify the code
 - use webpack for smooth working
+- Add unit tests for Add and delete items.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>